mongodb/mongo-rust-driver/benchmarks/README.md

 This suite implements the benchmarks described in this (spec)[https://github.com/mongodb/specifications/blob/master/source/benchmarking/benchmarking.rst].

 In order to run the microbenchmarks, first run `../etc/microbenchmark-test-data.sh` to download the data.
-Then run `cargo build --release` to build benchmarks in release mode.

 Note: make sure you run the download script and the microbenchmarks binary from the benchmark root (the directory containing this README).

-See the spec for details on these benchmarks.

-To execute all benchmarks, run `./target/release/rust-driver-bench` with a mongod instance running on port 27017 (or, you can specify a custom connection string by setting the `MONGODB_URI` environment variable).
+To execute all benchmarks, run `cargo run --release` with a mongod instance running on port 27017 (or, you can specify a custom connection string by setting the `MONGODB_URI` environment variable).

-Run `./target/release/rust-driver-bench --help` to see a full list of testing options.
+Run `cargo run --release -- --help` to see a full list of testing options.

 Note that in order to compare against the other drivers, an inMemory mongod instance should be used.